 How to Calculate Maintenance in Illinois

 Except where the couple otherwise agrees, maintenance awards in Illinois typically follow a statutory formula.
-By statute, maintenance is calculated at 30 percent of the higher earning spouse’s income minus 20 percent of the lower earning spouse’s income.
-The lower earning spouse cannot receive more than 40 percent of the parties’ combined income.
+Illinois updated its spousal support law on January 1, 2019 as a result of the prior federal tax overhaul.
+By statute, where the couples’ combined gross income is less than $500,000 per year (and the payor has no obligation of child support or maintenance from a prior relationship) maintenance is calculated at 33.3 percent (33.3%) of the higher earning spouse’s income minus 25 percent (25%) of the lower earning spouse’s income.
+The lower earning spouse cannot receive more than 40 percent of the parties’ combined net income.

 What does that mean?
 Let’s say Jane and John are going through a divorce.
-Jane earns $100,000 per year and John earns $45,000.
+Jane earns $100,000 per year in net income and John earns $45,000 per year in net income.
 Since Jane has a higher income, she will be paying alimony to John.
 His spousal support would be calculated as follows:

 - As a result, maintenance for John is capped at $13,000 annually ($58,000 – $45,000)